-CH-325 - Laws of Leadership

-This course involves a simple, clear and easy-to-grasp study on leadership from a biblical perspective.
-It serves as a leadership reference guide.
+CH-325 - Laws of Leadership4 semester hours creditThis course involves a simple, clear and easy-to-grasp study on leadership from a biblical perspective.
+It serves as a leadership reference quide.

 CH-344 - Church History

 The church in retrospect is considered from its first outreach to modern day movements.
 Personages, places and events inform the student as to the history of the Christian church.